vinid/1passel/README.md

-# 1 PassEl (Work in Progress)
+# 1PassEl | 1Password integration in Emacs (Work in Progress)

-1passel is a simple integration for 1password into emacs.
-I find this useful to be used with EXWM.
-Depends on a completion package to generate a searchable list of accounts from which to retrieve the accounts.
+1passel is a very simple tool to integrate 1password into emacs.
+I find this useful to be used within the EXWM desktop environment.
+With this I can get my password anywhere with a few keystrokes.

 ## Installation